 Homeowner Insurance Coverage Gaps

-Many insureds also misunderstand the nature of their policy because it is “all perils” coverage.
-The best way to understand this type of homeowner policy is indicating that it covers “all perils EXCEPT” with a laundry list of excluded perils and forms of loss.
-For example, the policy will not cover flood insurance unless you have purchased special flood insurance that is made available by FEMA under the National Flood Insurance Program.
-Depending on your state and insurance policy, coverage for earthquakes, hurricanes, and flood might only be covered by a special addendum.
+Many insureds also misunderstand the nature of their policy because the policy is referred to as "all risks” coverage.
+The best way to understand this type of homeowner policy is that the policy covers “all risks EXCEPT” the laundry list of excluded perils and forms of loss that are itemized in the policy.
+For example, the policy will not cover flood damage.
+To have flood coverage you will likely need to purchase flood insurance that is made available by FEMA under the National Flood Insurance Program.
+Depending on your state and insurance policy, coverage for earthquakes, hurricanes, sinkholes, and other losses might only be covered by a special addendum.
 Frequently, the additional expense to comply with building codes and governmental regulations when rebuilding or repairing your home after a disaster also will not be covered unless supplemental coverage is purchased.
 If you are displaced from your home during the repair process, the policy might also limit the duration or amount of coverage for the expenses associated with this period of relocation.

-Homeowners should review their policy with their agent or broker periodically to ensure that the coverage is adequate given potential changes in an insured’s situation and surrounding circumstances.
+Homeowners should review their policy with their agent or broker periodically to ensure that the coverage is adequate given potential changes in an insured’s situation.
 Notices received from an insurer also should be carefully scrutinized.
 Although such correspondence might look like standard boilerplate, the notice might provide important information about changes to a policyholder’s coverage.

 Life Insurance Coverage